Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument

-Most interestingly, Raichu displays a long-term decline in both the \textit{W1} and \textit{W2} bands, with an associated blueward trend in its \textit{W1}-\textit{W2} colour, moving further from the red colour indices associated with AGN activity.
-Such behaviour has previously been observed in TDE-ECLEs \citep{clark_2024_Longtermfollowupobservations}.
+Most interestingly, Raichu displays a long-term decline in both the \textit{W1} and \textit{W2} bands, with an associated blueward trend in its \WOneminusWTwo\ colour, moving further from the red colour indices associated with AGN activity.
+This behaviour has been seen as one of the key trends of the SDSS TDE-ECLE sample identified by \citet{wang_2012_EXTREMECORONALLINE}, with \citet{dou_2016_LONGFADINGMIDINFRARED} and \citet{clark_2024_Longtermfollowupobservations} finding very similar behaviour observable in all the TDE-ECLEs (in particular SDSS~J1241+4426, which has also displayed long-lived -- though fading -- \Fevii\ emission).
+Crucially, this behaviour was not observed in the AGN-linked objects, which instead displayed repeated brightening and fading episodes.
 We further explore this behaviour in Section~\ref{sec:MIR_Comp}.

-Additionally, strong \Oiii\ emission (and the accompanying BPT diagnostics) more typically seen in AGNs has been observed in several other TDE-ECLEs and CrL-TDEs at late-times, including SDSS~J134244.41+053056.1 \citep{clark_2024_Longtermfollowupobservations} and AT~2018dyk \citep{clark_2025_2018dyktidaldisruption}.
-The development of these features in such objects is explained by the delayed response of material at greater distances from the SMBH.
-Whilst our follow-up spectra do not show significant alterations in \Oiii\ emission strength compared to the DESI spectrum.
-Variation is observed around the H$\alpha$ complex, though this may be the result of the spectra probing somewhat different regions of the host galaxy (which is observed to be non-spherically symmetric, see Fig.~\ref{fig:Legacy_Image_Grid}).
+Additionally, strong \Oiii\ emission (and the accompanying BPT diagnostics) more typically seen in AGNs has been observed in several other TDE-ECLEs and CrL-TDEs at late times, including SDSS~J134244.41+053056.1 \citep{clark_2024_Longtermfollowupobservations} and AT~2018dyk \citep{clark_2025_2018dyktidaldisruption}.
+The development of these features in such objects can be explained by the delayed response of material at greater distances from the SMBH.
+Additionally, \citet{mummery_2025_Galaxyscaleconsequencestidal} find a clear link between the development of \Oiii\ emission features in the aftermath of a TDE and high densities of circumnuclear material, but our follow-up spectra do not show significant alterations in \Oiii\ emission strength compared to the DESI spectrum.
+Variation is observed around the H$\alpha$ complex, though this may be the result of the spectra probing somewhat different regions of the host galaxy (which is observed to be not spherically symmetric, see Fig.~\ref{fig:Legacy_Image_Grid}).